-The Artin conductors and Swan conductors are the main ingredients of the Deligne-Henniart's twisting formula (cf. Theorem \ref{Deligne-Henniart's general formula}) and Deligne's formula \ref{eqn 1.5}.
-Therefore for $U$-isotropic Heisenberg representations, we need to compute them explicitly and in this section we do all the necessary computation.
+The Artin and Swan conductors are the main ingredients of the Deligne-Henniart's twisting formula (cf. Theorem \ref{Deligne-Henniart's general formula}), and Deligne's formula (\ref{eqn 1.5}).
+Therefore, for U-isotropic Heisenberg representations, we need to compute them explicitly.
+In this section, we perform all the necessary computations.

-In the following theorem we give a general dimension formula of a Heisenberg representation. \begin{thm}[{\bf Dimension}] Let $F/\bbQ_p$ be a local field and $G_F$ be the absolute Galois group of $F$.
-If $\rho$ is a Heisenberg representation of $G_F$, then $\rm{dim}(\rho)=p^n\cdot d'$, where $n\ge 0$ is an integer and where the prime to $p$ factor $d'$ must divide $q_F-1$. \end{thm} \begin{proof} By the definition of Heisenberg representation $\rho$ we have the relation
+In the following theorem, we provide a general dimension formula for a Heisenberg representation. \begin{thm}[{\bf Dimension}] Let $F/\bbQ_p$ be a local field, and $G_F$ be the absolute Galois group of $F$.
+If $\rho$ is a Heisenberg representation of $G_F$, then $\rm{dim}(\rho)=p^n\cdot d'$, where $n (\ge 0)$ is an integer, and the prime to $p$ factor $d'$ must divide $q_F-1$. \end{thm} \begin{proof} By the definition of Heisenberg representation $\rho$, we have the following relation